 Main campus departures are in the Pegasus Circle and Aquarius Agora Drive roundabout located behind the Student Union.
 Drop-offs for Rosen campus are at the main entrance and departs from the main parking lot.

-The codes are only valid for two rides each month and the rides must be within a specific zone around UCF, which is outlined on the map below.
+The codes are only valid for two rides each month and the rides must be within a specific zone around UCF.
 Students must also use the business setting within the Lyft app to use these discounts.
-The discount code for August is SGAAug19, September is SGASep19 and October is SGAOct19.
-For more information click here.

 Skateboards – Skateboarders must use sidewalks and crosswalks and yield the right of way to pedestrians, bicyclists and motorists.

 Spin Scooters – Spin scooters will be available to help students better navigate the university’s 1,415-acre main campus.
 The scooters will operate from 5 a.m. to 11 p.m., will only be operational on campus, and require downloading the Spin app, which is available on Android and Apple devices.
 Scooters will be available at 15 charging stations across campus and will cost $1 to unlock and $0.15 per minute to ride.
 For more info on Spin scooters, email firstname.lastname@example.org.

 Spin scooters have a speed limit of 8 mph across the inner core of campus, 10 mph throughout the general campus, and 15 mph on Gemini Boulevard.